WeTransfer/wt-api-docs/source/includes/_board-api.md

 }
 ```

-In case everything worked out, this endpoint will return an object for each file you want to add to the board.
-The data returned is helpful in the next step when we want to request a place where we can upload our file.
+After a successful request (see the 200 (OK) paragraph above), this endpoint will return an JSON holding an object for each file you want to add to the board.
+That object is helpful in the next step when we want to request a place where we can upload our file.

 The important parts in the response are the `id` of the file, the `id` of the multipart object, together with its `part_numbers`.

 **Important**

-Files on a board _must_ have a chunks size of 6 megabytes (or more precisely 6291456 bytes), except for the very last chunk, which can be smaller.
+Files on a board _must_ have a chunk size of 6 megabytes (or more precisely 6291456 bytes), except for the very last chunk, which can be smaller.
 Sending too much or too little data will result in a `400 Bad Request` error when you finalize the file.
 As with transfers: Do not let us down.

 <h2 id="board-request-upload-url">Request upload URL</h2>